 Although the results of this study cast doubt on the notion that intranasal OXT administration has substantial effects on interpersonal trust, there is the possibility that OXT may have a smaller effect, perhaps limited to particular subpopulations.
 For example, a non-preregistered follow-up analysis by Declerck et al.4 suggested that OXT increased trust in a subsample of participants with a low disposition to trust, measured using a validated self-report questionnaire36.
 Moreover, effects of intranasal OXT on prosocial behavior, and associated neural correlates, have also been reported to be associated with interindividual (trait) differences in self-regarding vs. other-regarding attitudes (e.g., social value orientation5).
-Such interindividual differences likely are not restricted to traits that are important in social contexts: in a host of other studies, the effects of intranasal OXT have been reported to be mediated by interindividual variation in more general reward/approach and punishment/avoid tendencies (e.g., behavioral activation and inhibition systems, or sensitivity to rewards and punishments49-52).
-These observations align with the idea that OXT might also modulate more domain-general reward sensitivity and associative learning capacities across a wide range of paradigms, perhaps reflecting an increase in sensitivity to positive non-social outcomes26,27,53-55.
+Such interindividual differences likely are not restricted to traits that are important in social contexts: in a host of other studies, the effects of intranasal OXT have been reported to be mediated by interindividual variation in more general reward/approach and punishment/avoid tendencies (e.g., behavioral activation and inhibition systems, or sensitivity to rewards and punishments48-51).
+These observations align with the idea that OXT might also modulate more domain-general reward sensitivity and associative learning capacities across a wide range of paradigms, perhaps reflecting an increase in sensitivity to positive non-social outcomes26,27,52-54.
 Additionally, these observations might follow from the basic premise of the trust game35, where investors may be tempted to exhibit potential trusting behavior (i.e., investing) because they can earn greater monetary rewards when their trust is reciprocated.
-Indeed, Mislin and colleagues56 reported that during the investment game, higher possible rewards may increase the likelihood of trusting behavior, fitting well with neurobiological studies that have demonstrated reward-related activation during investment games57,58.
+Indeed, Mislin and colleagues55 reported that during the investment game, higher possible rewards may increase the likelihood of trusting behavior, fitting well with neurobiological studies that have demonstrated reward-related activation during investment games56,57.
 Thus, OXT effects on interpersonal trust may be dependent on socially specific and more general individual psychological differences.

-The discussed considerations, most notably the growing skepticism regarding OXT effects in the context of social behavior, e.g.,39, clearly indicate the need for further transparent investigation and replication of intranasal OXT studies using a sufficiently large sample size and applying proper statistical techniques to improve interpretability, e.g.,39,40,45.
+This is in line with the importance of considering heterogeneity in study populations to establish comprehensive explanations of potential causal mechanisms58.The discussed considerations, most notably the growing skepticism regarding OXT effects in the context of social behavior, e.g.,39, clearly indicate the need for further transparent investigation and replication of intranasal OXT studies using a sufficiently large sample size and applying proper statistical techniques to improve interpretability such as equivalence testing to more reliably detect or reject meaningful effects46 (e.g.,39,40,44).
 Furthermore, the role of individual trait differences such as baseline trust levels or baseline sensitivity to potential rewards should be additionally considered, e.g.,4,59,60, and expectations regarding their role should ideally be pre-registered in order to limit the possibility that such associations are identified based on exploratory post hoc analyses.